pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_services/chapter.md

 Playbook services are created in the same way as other service catalog items, via the **Catalog Items** accordion in the **Services -> Catalogs** section of the WebUI.

-We'll create a simple playbook service that runs the following playbook to list the variables and facts available to an embedded Ansible playbook as it runs:
+We'll create a new playbook service that runs the following simple playbook to list the variables and facts available to an embedded Ansible playbook as it runs:

 ``` yaml
 ---